rramboer/A-Bot/README.md

 - Whatever other random commands you'd probably expect a general-purpose bot to do

 ### Functionality and setup
 A-Bot runs using a MongoDB database and can be hosted however you like.
-To set it up, you will need to create your own mongoDB cluster and create a collection called "botCasino".
+To set it up, you will need to create your own MongoDB cluster and create a collection called "botCasino".
 Follow MongoDB's connection instructions and add your connection string to `config.json`.

 ### Commands List